-Scapegoating: When one’s problems are blamed on the other/outsider and not addressed: By focusing blame on an outside party, attacking a scapegoat obscures all internal problems.
+Scapegoating: When one’s problems are blamed on the other/outsider and not addressed: By focusing blame on an outside party, attacking a scapegoat obscures all internal issues.
 Still, it imprisons those who choose this route to unity since scapegoating simply unites hostility towards the outsider, never addressing any real problems of the in-group or the outgroup and is also liable to lead to the prison of victimhood.

-By fulfilling the role of the scapegoat, Jews can be blamed for everything bad that happens to the group.
+By fulfilling the role of the scapegoat, Jews can be blamed for everything wrong that happens to the group.
 As the mysterious, omnipotent, all-embracing evil enemy, hatred towards Jews unites the group, silences dissent, distracts from painful truths and enables otherwise utterly incompatible groups to become allies by banding together against the scapegoat.

 Antisemitism is only contingently related to Jews.
 The real targets of Christians in the age of the Crusades were the Muslims, not the Jews.
 The targets of Nazi Germany were the European nations that had defeated Germany in the First World War.
-The real targets of the Islamists are other secular Islamic regimes and those who defeated the Ottoman Empire in 1922 and divided up its spoils.
-The current spate of antisemitism in the US is an attempt to vilify and delegitimate the American government from the left and from the right, using the emotional hooks of us-against-them, good vs evil, conspiracy theories to energize their adherents.
+The real targets of the Islamists were other secular Islamic regimes and those who beat the Ottoman Empire in 1922 and divided its spoils.
+The current spate of antisemitism in the US is an attempt to vilify and delegitimate the American government from the left and the right, using the emotional hooks of us-against-them, good vs evil, conspiracy theories to energize their adherents.

 Is there a solution to this problem?

-“Pope John XXIII and his successor Paul VI, reflecting on the Holocaust, read the work of the historian Jules Isaac who showed how ‘the teachings of contempt’ of the Church towards the Jews had given rise to a history of libels, false accusations, forced conversions, inquisitions, burnings at the stake, expulsions, ghettoes and pogroms.
+“Pope John XXIII and his successor Paul VI, reflecting on the Holocaust, read the work of the historian Jules Isaac who showed how ‘the teachings of contempt of the Church towards the Jews had given rise to a history of libels, false accusations, forced conversions, inquisitions, burnings at the stake, expulsions, ghettoes and pogroms.